-- You must be signed in to the Tenant Manager using a supported browser. - You must belong to a user group that has the Manage All Buckets or the Root Access permission.
+- You must be signed in to the Tenant Manager using a supported web browser. - You must belong to a user group that has the Manage All Buckets or the Root Access permission.
 These permissions override the permissions settings in group or bucket policies.
+See Tenant management permissions.

-Consistency level makes a trade-off between the availability of the objects and the consistency of those objects across different Storage Nodes and sites.
+Consistency level provides a balance between the availability of the objects and the consistency of those objects across different Storage Nodes and sites.
 In general, you should use the Read-after-new-write consistency level for your buckets.

 If the Read-after-new-write consistency level does not meet the client application's requirements, you can change the consistency level by setting the bucket consistency level or by using the Consistency-Control header.
 The Consistency-Control header overrides the bucket consistency level.